Many individuals have experienced devastating losses in their investments in Reef Oil and Gas partnerships.

 Due to the risks associates with limited partnership investments, like those offered by Reef Oil and Gas, these investments are often only suitable for sophisticated investors.
 Oil and gas partnerships, in particular, involve inherent risks that make them unsuitable investments for many (including the risk that a particular well may be completely dry).

 Prior to making recommendations to an individual investor, brokerage firms are required by the Financial Industry Regulatory Authority (FINRA) to disclose all the risks of an investment.
-Recommendations should only be made if the investment is suitable for an individual investor given their age, investment objections, investment experience and risk tolerance.
+Recommendations should only be made if the investment is suitable for an individual investor given their age, investment objectives, investment experience and risk tolerance.

 Brokerage firms that do not perform adequate due diligence on an investment and/or make unsuitable recommendations can be held accountable for investment losses through securities arbitration.